-Alongside the work to address the needs of girls in school through the GROW initiative, a number of organisations have asked for help with groups of boys displaying a variety of dysfunctional behaviors
+Alongside the work to address the needs of girls in school through the GROW initiative, a number of organizations have asked for help with groups of boys displaying a variety of dysfunctional behaviors.

-Staying safe can mean we must take a risk, taking a risk can be a great place to be if we have the right tools and we have the support of good mates who has shared a similar experience with us
+Staying safe can mean we must take a risk, taking a risk can be a great place to be if we have the right tools and we have the support of good mates who have shared a similar experience with us.

 By providing appropriate support we plan to increase the availability of this kind of experience for the boys and for other learners.
-Many organisations have seen a value in the work, have undergone training and have already implemented a regular OutSmart experience into their current program.
-Some organisations have invited input to their existing residential activities, with a view to making the experience more thoughtful, challenging and meaningful for their learners
+Many organizations have seen value in the work, have undergone training and have already implemented a regular OutSmart experience into their current program.
+Some organizations have invited input to their existing residential activities, with a view to making the experience more thoughtful, challenging and meaningful for their learners.

 The ongoing nature of the intervention is provided for within the funding from SSC with teachers committing to 36 hours of experiences with their group which is followed up with a funded outdoor residential at a local center.
 The program will be self duplicating in that Level 2 (teacher-coaches will also be in place during the life of the program, who will take responsibility for continuing the program and training in the future).